-At a basic level, a good pill dispenser must be able to alert that its time to take pills and present those to be taken.
+To help you keep on track with your prescriptions, the best medication and pill dispensers are able to alert you that its time to take pills and present those to be taken.

-Beyond those requirements, some devices can handle very complex medication regimes, alert caregivers that medication wasn’t taken, and restrict access to only daily doses.
+Many of the best medication dispensers can also handle very complex medication regimes, alert caregivers that medication wasn’t taken, and restrict access to only daily doses.

 The greater the complexity and control, the more these devices can cost, and some are only available as a subscription service.

-Here are five of the best solutions for 2020, to provide for those that need their medication to be regulated, and are happy to use some elegant technology to help make that happen.
+Here are five of the best solutions, to provide for those that need their medication to be regulated, and are happy to use some elegant technology to help make that happen.

 The TabTime Super 8 is a relatively inexpensive device that is designed to remind its owner to take their pills and can do so up to eight times each day.